Switching Accounting Methods - Cash to Accrual

-- Switching Accounting Methods is to be done by an experienced Auditor or CAM Accountant/CPA that has knowledge of the TOPS [ONE] application.
+- Switching Accounting Methods is to be done by an outside experienced Auditor or CAM Accountant/CPA that has knowledge of the TOPS [ONE] application.

 - We do not recommend switching accounting methods during a fiscal year.
 Best practice is to wait until year end to switch methods.

 - Determine a single date for all new journal entries, and As of date to pull reports.
 This will ensure that everything is done correctly and without bringing issues to the new accounting method.

 When converting from Cash to Accrual, there may be several accounts that need to be added to the Chart of Accounts before any other steps are taken.

 - Charges Codes can share the same receivables account, or each Code can have a unique GL account.

 - A Prepaid Assessments account in the Liability Range